 3 Seek financing

 Turning a side hustle into a successful business can be expensive.
 How will you fund it?
-SBA loans and credit loans can be a great option for funding your small business.
+SBA loans and credit loans can be great options for funding your small business.
 For instance, Benchmark Federal Credit Union offers small business financing and other commercial lending services.

 4 Purchase business insurance